 4. Perform simple data integrity checks.

-- Test that wire and remit adjustment amounts collected at the loan /pool level roll up to the amount reported at the bank account level.
+Test that wire and remit adjustment amounts collected at the loan /pool level roll up to the amount reported at the bank account level.
 In theory, these values are extracted from the same transaction set, however; invalid translations /mappings between bank accounts and associated loans /pools can lead to different results.
 The potential for this discrepancy is magnified as the volume of bank accounts and loans /pool increases.

-- Perform a Custodial Reconciliation Difference calculation to verify that all necessary inputs are collected in the Test of Expected Cash calculation.
+Perform a Custodial Reconciliation Difference calculation to verify that all necessary inputs are collected in the Test of Expected Cash calculation.
 The sum of (a) P&I advance; (b) remittance adjustments; and (c) current period outages /reconciling items should equal zero, thus certifying that Servicing and Investor Reporting inputs are captured completely and accurately.

 5. Have a clean TOEC formula.

 A whole new article could be written about best practices regarding TOEC formulas given the intricacies between PLS vs. GSE and considerations within Sch/Sch, Sch/Act and Act/Act remittances.
-For argument’s sake, let’s assume a consensus that a TOEC formula, at its most high level, should include (a) prepaids; (b) delinquencies; and (c) remittance information (i.e. scheduled interest and principal, additional principal collections, etc).
-For extra credit, you could include curtailments and other items but these would point to a specific type of deal.
+For argument’s sake, let’s assume a consensus that a TOEC formula, at its highest level, should include (a) prepaids; (b) delinquencies; and (c) remittance information (e.g., scheduled interest and principal, additional principal collections, etc).
+For extra credit, you could include curtailments and other items, but these would point to a specific type of deal.

-What best practices do you adopt in your Custodial Recon process?
+What best practices do you adopt in your custodial recon process?